 Oregon law instructs the Court to consider the following factors in awarding transitional spousal support: The duration of the marriage; a party’s training and employment skills; a party’s work experience; the financial needs and resources of each party; the tax consequences to each party; a party’s custodial and child support responsibilities; and any other factors that the Court deems just and equitable.
 ORS 107.105(1)(d)(A).

-Compensatory Spousal Support
+Compensatory Spousal Support in Oregon

 Compensatory spousal support is typically awarded when the Court determines that one party has made a significant financial or other contribution to the education, training, vocational skills, career or earning capacity of the other party.